diyaa59/diyaagrams.com/content/Cloudflare/DDNS Cloudflare Bash Documentation/DDNS Cloudflare bash.md

 sudo su cloudflare-ddns
 ```

-Install the script in the non-privileged user directory:
+Install the script in the non-privileged user directory by pasting the command below into the command line:

 ```bash
 mkdir $HOME/cloudflare-ddns/; cd $HOME/cloudflare-ddns/; \